Prag8855/aab/content/guides/unemployment-benefits.md

 You pay taxes on the money you get: [salary tax](/glossary/Lohnsteuer), [solidarity tax](/glossary/Solidaritätszuschlag) and [pension insurance](/glossary/gesetzliche%20Rentenversicherung).[^6] After taxes, *ALG I* is still around 60% of your [net income](/glossary/Netto%20income).

+## How long do unemployment benefits last?

+**6 to 12 months**.
+It depends on how many months of unemployment insurance you paid in the last 5 years.
+If you are over 50 years old, it can last up to 24 months.[^19]

 ## How to apply for unemployment benefits

 ### Register as a job seeker